Ivonnor1975/potential-enigma/README.md

   ## Description

-  This application captures info about a project and generates the ReadME File for the developer
+  This application captures info about a project and generates the ReadME File for the developer.
+The file is placed on dist folder.

   ## Table of Contents